ffund/tcp-ip-essentials/lab2/2-7-arp.md

 Use `scp` to transfer both packet capture files to your laptop.
 Then, you can open them in Wireshark for further analysis.

 **Lab report**: Show the summary `tcpdump` output for both packet captures.
 In the first case, an ARP request was sent and a reply was received before the ICMP echo request was sent.
 In the second case, no ARP request was sent before the ICMP echo request.
 Why?
+Show evidence from the output of the `arp` commands to support your answer.

 **Lab report**: From the first saved `tcpdump` output, answer the following questions: